 There’s plenty of evidence of the bronze and iron age, as can be deduced from the discovery of objects in amber, gold, silver.
 Important, especially for the Iron Age, the finds of Tiriolo, where there is a beautiful Antiquarium.

 Calabria: where Italy was born

 Calabria, due to its geographical position in the center of the Mediterranean, had its destiny already marked as a land of transit and meeting from its origins.
 Many populations came from different parts and gradually collided, overlapped, merged: Siculi,Tirreni, Coni, Morgeti,Pelasgi, Enotri and Bruzi.

-Aristotle and Antiochus tell us that a legendary king, Italo, would conquer the region and he created permanent settlements.
-According to some Italo was King of the Itali, people coming probably from Anatolia, but according to others of Enotri.
+Aristotle and Antiochus tell us that a legendary king, Italo, conquered the region and created permanent settlements.
+According to some, Italo was King of the Itali, people coming probably from Anatolia, but according to others of Enotri.

 In ancient times, the territories of today’s Calabria were indicated differently: